chaos-mesh/chaos-mesh/README.md

 After Chaos Mesh is deployed, we can deploy the target cluster to be tested, or where we want to inject faults.
 For illustration purposes, we use TiDB as our sample cluster.

-You can follow the instructions in the following two document to deploy a TiDB cluster:
+You can follow the instructions in the following two documents to deploy a TiDB cluster:

 * [Deploy using kind](https://pingcap.com/docs/stable/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-kind/)
 * [Deoloy using minikube](https://pingcap.com/docs/stable/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-minikube/)